A Construction Manager’s Guide to Crew Housing

 Another time-saving tip is to keep up with the job’s expenses in real-time.
 Synch your customer relationship management apps to send you reports for any costs incurred throughout the day.

 You may not get to balance it until later that week, but it’s better than waiting until the end of the month.
 Keeping your eye on spending lets you track how close to the projected budget you are and make changes as necessary.

 Sometimes, you have to make purchases on the spot.
 But if you have a little time for research, you can find the lowest prices possible for your materials and other expenses.

 When you find your preferred vendors and the best prices on regular items, add them to a spreadsheet, along with the contact and ordering info.
 As the prices change and you connect with new vendors, this sheet can easily be adjusted.

 Add a column for any discounts you can use when buying from a certain company.

-At Hotel Engine, you’ll gain access to exclusive lodging rates that are hard to match.
-Members also get the benefit of layering discounts using Hotel Engine’s loyalty program and the hotel’s rewards program.
+At Hotel Engine, you’ll gain access to exclusive savings up to 60% — but members also get the benefit of layering discounts using Hotel Engine’s loyalty program and specific hotels’ rewards program.
 If you use a credit card to pay the bill, you’ll get your credit card points, too.
 Win-win-win.

 You can use Hotel Engine to compare prices for different types of housing options, too.